hashbangcode/drupal-services-talk/src/slides.md

 ## What Is A Service?

 - Used in all parts of Drupal and many modules.
+* Built on the <strong>Symfony Service Container</strong> system.
-- A service describes an object in Drupal.
+* A service describes an object in Drupal.
-- Dependency injection is used to inject services into other services.
+* Dependency injection is used to inject services into other services.
-- Forms, controllers, and plugins have services built in.
+* Forms, controllers, and plugins have services built in.
-- Simple to use and powerful.
+* Simple to use and powerful.

 ---